European leaders 'disappointed' in Trump's withdrawal from Iran deal

 UK Foreign Secretary Boris Johnson, who recently visited Washington in a last-minute effort to dissuade Trump from withdrawing, wrote on Twitter: "Deeply regret US decision to withdraw from the Iran nuclear deal.
 UK remains strongly committed to the JCPOA, and will work with E3 partners and the other parties to the deal to maintain it.
 Await more detail on US plan."

-Russia joined in criticism, saying it was "disappointed" but Trump's action wasn't a shock.
+Russia joined in the criticism, saying it was "disappointed" but that Trump's action wasn't a shock.

-"We are disappointed as we were before, so it was no surprise," Dmitry Polyansky, a deputy Russian Ambassador to the United Nations, told reporters in New York on Tuesday evening.
+"We are disappointed as we were before, so it was no surprise," Dmitry Polyansky, a deputy Russian ambassador to the United Nations, told reporters in New York.

 When asked if Russia will call a UN Security Council meeting regarding the US decision, he said, "All the options are on the table."

 In Tehran, Iranian President Hassan Rouhani addressed the decision on live television, saying the United States failed to live up to its international commitments under the JPCOA.

-Rouhani added that the agreement was not a bilateral agreement between the United States and Iran but rather a multilateral international agreement endorsed by the UN Security Council.
-Rouhani had warned last week that leaving the deal would be a "historic mistake."
+Rouhani said that the agreement was not a bilateral agreement between the United States and Iran, but rather a multilateral international agreement endorsed by the UN Security Council.

+Rouhani said Iran would take a few weeks to decide how to respond to the US withdrawal, but Rouhani said he had ordered the country's "atomic industry organization" to be prepared to "start our industrial enrichment without limitations."
+He said Iran would abide by its commitments while it consults with the other signatories to the JPCOA.

 As leaders across the world criticized the decision, Israel praised Trump's announcement.

-Israeli Prime Minister Benjamin Netanyahu said in a televised address that Israel fully supports the withdrawal.
+Prime Minister Benjamin Netanyahu said in a televised address that Israel fully supports the withdrawal.
+He tweeted, "Thank you President Trump for your bold decision and your commitment to prevent Iran from ever getting nuclear weapons."

-Israeli Defense Minister Avigdor Liberman tweeted that Trump had spoken to Iran's leaders in a clear voice and said: "Enough!"
+Defense Minister Avigdor Liberman tweeted that Trump had spoken to Iran's leaders in a clear voice and said: "Enough!"
 Liberman described Iran as "a dictatorship that contributes to, and makes, terror and murder around the world."

 Yuli Edelstein, the speaker of the Israeli Knesset, said in a statement: "Trump's withdrawal is further proof that the Iranians never abandoned their plan to achieve a weapon of mass destruction.
 All other countries to the [Iran nuclear] agreement must see that -- and withdraw too, immediately."